 Turn on Your Love Corner

 James may not look like your mother’s Feng Shui consultant, but she never veers too far from the classics.
 Take for example, using elemental harmony followed by the ancient methods’ own treasure map: the Bagua.
 Aligning this map with your front door, let’s head to our hot-spot, the love corner, found at the very top right.
 Once you’ve located said corner, it’s important that what resides in it reflects your wants.
-Replace anything unromantic (like clutter, work, dirty laundry) with a house-plant spilling over with leafy fertility, or a pair of cleansed and tasked rose quartz crystals to do your bidding.
+Replace anything unromantic (like clutter, work, dirty laundry) with a house-plant spilling over with leafy fertility.
+Or try employing a pair of cleansed and tasked rose quartz crystals to do your bidding.

 Come on in, there’s Plenty of Room